 Key Applications

-The distinguishing feature of Matsusada Precision's regenerative bidirectional DC power supplies is their dual functionality they serve both as power supplies and regenerative electronic loads.
+The standout feature of our PBR/PBRM series is its seamless integration of two critical functions: a high-performance DC power supply and a regenerative electronic load in a single, compact unit.
 This versatility makes them suitable for multiple applications, including AC/DC converter evaluation, large-capacity battery charge/discharge testing, inverter and motor assessment, OBC evaluation, and high-capacity battery simulation.

 Space-Efficient Design